nyu-oop-sp18/class06/README.md

 declaration of an implicit parameter of type `A => Ordered[A]` that provides the conversion function.

+**Deprecation alert:** There is discussion about deprecating view bounds in the Scala language.
+So this feature might disappear in future Scala releases.
+I therefore recommend that you use the expanded syntax with implicit conversion function parameters instead of view bounds to avoid potential compatibility issues with future versions of the Scala compiler.

 Implicit conversions are a powerful mechanism for enriching existing types with additional methods without modifying the implementation of those types.
 This is particularly useful for types that are provided